JasneetDua/Data-Structures-and-Algorithms/Workshops/2016/30-11-2016/Doge++/README.md

   - **R** is the number of rows
   - **C** is the number of columns
   - **K** is **K**
-- On the fourth line you will receive pairs of enemy coordinates, separated by `;`
+- On the second line you will receive pairs of enemy coordinates, separated by `;`

 ## Output
 - On a single line, output the number of unique ways for **Doge** to reach the bottom right cell